quicwg/base-drafts/draft-ietf-quic-transport.md

 In order to prevent this limit causing a handshake deadlock, the client SHOULD send a packet as large as the Initial containing only PADDING if it has no other data to send and does not yet have the Handshake keys.
-If the client has no data to send and the Hanshake keys are available, it SHOULD send a packet with a single byte of padding.
+If the client has no data to send and the Handshake keys are available, it SHOULD send a packet with a single byte of padding.
 Details on when to send these PADDING packets are in {{QUIC-RECOVERY}}.